High Bar vs Low Bar Squat

 In powerlifting, most competitive lifters prefer the low bar squat because it allows heavier weights.

-Why Powerlifting Athletes Prefer the Low-Bar Back Squat
+Why Powerlifting Athletes Prefer this

 A low bar squatter can usually lift more because: